Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 We Separate & Empathise

-Clarity helps us build compassion – not just for ourselves, but for others too.
+Clarity helps us build compassion, not just for ourselves, but for others too.

 When we see where we’ve felt hurt, or where we’ve struggled, we can begin to understand that others may be carrying their own quiet pain.

-And as the saying goes, “hurt people, hurt people.”.
+And as the saying goes:

 Step Three: Grow

 Reflection helps us understand what we feel.
-Clarity helps us understand why we feel it.
-And growth is where we choose what to do with what we’ve learned.
+Clarity helps us understand why we feel it and growth is where we choose what to do with what we’ve learned.

 True growth is often subtle, quiet, and slow.
 It’s not the big, bold transformation social media would have us believe.
 Because true strength and change rarely need to shout.